 - Contact the Private Rented Service Newcastle

-We provide a range of services including advertising your property, checking references and providing Tenancy Agreements.
-To find out how we could help you go to our Landlords Support Services page.
+We provide a range of support services for landlords including advertising your property, checking references and providing Tenancy Agreements.

 Advertising your property